 - Requires a minimum of 60 semester credits in courses numbered 100 and above. - AGS degree requirements follow with the use of a diagonal character (/) between course numbers to signify options.
 An asterisk () following the course number defines requirements with an effective begin term of spring; - Requires grades as listed for specific areas such as the General Education Core where a minimum grade of "C" is required.
-Courses applied to other areas may be completed with a minimum grade of "D": - Uses the following policies for course(s) satisfying multiple program areas: - A course can simultaneously satisfy one Core Area and one Distribution Area.
-Courses that meet this criterion are bold print and underscored in the Core Areas and Distribution Areas. - 2.
-A course cannot satisfy more than one Core Area, even if it is approved for more than one Core Area. - 3.
-A course cannot satisfy more than one Distribution Area, even if it is approved for more than one Distribution Area. - · Follows the graduation policies within the general catalog; - Includes both courses and their modular equivalents; either the course or the modular equivalents will satisfy the Associate in General Studies; - Accepts one of the courses that is cross-referenced with other courses; - Provides for exemption from Arizona university admission requirements for students who complete the Associate in General Studies degree from a regionally accredited post-secondary institution with a minimum 2.0 GPA on a 4.0=A scale for Arizona residents and a minimum 2.5 GPA on a 4.0=A scale for nonresidents.
+Courses applied to other areas may be completed with a minimum grade of "D"; - Uses the following policies for course(s) satisfying multiple program areas: - A course can simultaneously satisfy one Core area and one Distribution area.
+Courses that meet this criterion are bold print and underscored in the Core areas and Distribution areas. - 2.
+A course cannot satisfy more than one Core area, even if it is approved for more than one Core area. - A course cannot satisfy more than one Distribution area, even if it is approved for more than one Distribution area. - · Follows the graduation policies within the general catalog; - Includes both courses and their modular equivalents; either the course or the modular equivalents will satisfy the Associate in General Studies; - Accepts one of the courses that is cross-referenced with other courses.